5T33Z0/Clover-Crate/01_ACPI/README.md

 ![TGTBridgeExample](https://user-images.githubusercontent.com/76865553/135732680-641af3ba-8140-477a-9c9e-69345d8e9b8f.png)

 As shown in the example, the name of the original Method `_STA` (pink) is converted to  hex (`5F535441`), so Clover can find it in the `DSDT`.
 If it finds this value it is then replaced by `58535441` (blue), which is the hex equivalent of the term `XSTA` (blue).
-If set like this, this patch would change *any* appearance ot the term `_STA` in the whole of the `DSDT` to `XSTA` which probalby would break the system.
+If set like this, this patch would change *any* appearance ot the term `_STA` in the whole of the `DSDT` to `XSTA` which probably would break the system.
 To avoid this, you can use `TgtBridge` to specify and limit the matches of this patch to a specified name/device/method/area, in this case to the device `GPI0` (Cyan).
-Basically, you tell Clover: "look in `GPI0`and and if the method `_STA` is present, rename it to `XSTA` but leave the reste of the `DSDT` alone!"
+Basically, you tell Clover: "look in `GPI0`and and if the method `_STA` is present, rename it to `XSTA` but leave the rest of the `DSDT` alone!"

 Which values to use in `TgtBridge` is up to you, if you know what to do.
 If string lengths do not match, Clover will correctly account for the length change, with one exception: make sure it doesn't happen inside an "If" or "Else" statement.
 If you need such a change, replace the entire operator.